layershift/kb-layershift/pages/02.managed-vps/07.docker/01.docker-on-plesk/docs.en.md

 #### Upload Image

-If you have your own custom images that you would like to use, following the instructions in https://docs.plesk.com/en-US/obsidian/administrator-guide/plesk-administration/using-docker.75823/#o77137.
+If you have your own custom image, the image resides in an unsupported registry (one that doesn't support `docker search`), or in a private registry, you can upload an image created with [`docker save`](https://docs.docker.com/reference/cli/docker/image/save/) directly to the server:

 You can now upload that image by going to the purple highlighted Images tab and using the green highlighted Upload, shown below.